dhurlburtusa/shortcuts/web_assembly/web_assembly-notes.md

 WebAssembly provides a way for code written in multiple languages to run on the web at near-native speed, and it enables client apps to run on the web that previously could not.

+WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

 See https://webassembly.org/ and https://developer.mozilla.org/en-US/docs/WebAssembly.

 ## WebAssembly Goals